sponsian/reefswap-docs/docs/contracts/v2/guides/smart-contract-integration/04-building-an-oracle.md

 title: Building an Oracle
 ---

-To build a price oracle on Uniswap V2, you must first understand the requirements for your use case.
+To build a price oracle on ReefSwap, you must first understand the requirements for your use case.
 Once you understand the kind of price average you require, it is a matter of storing the cumulative price variable from the pair as often as necessary, and computing the average price using two or more observations of the cumulative price variables.

 # Understanding requirements